Difference Between Classical And Instrumental Conditioning

 Beyond the Basics: Complexities and Interactions

 While classical and instrumental conditioning are often discussed separately, they frequently interact in real-world learning.
-For instance, a child might develop a fear of dogs (classical conditioning) after being bitten (UCS).
-Subsequently, the child might avoid dogs (instrumental conditioning) because this avoidance behavior is negatively reinforced by reducing anxiety.
+So naturally, for instance, a child might develop a fear of dogs (classical conditioning) after being bitten (UCS).
+Plus, subsequently, the child might avoid dogs (instrumental conditioning) because this avoidance behavior is negatively reinforced by reducing anxiety.
 This highlights the interconnectedness of these learning paradigms and their combined influence on behavior.

 Extinction and Spontaneous Recovery in Both Paradigms